IBM/graph-db-insights/README.md

 When the reader has completed this journey, they will understand how to:
 - Create Kubernetes Cluster and deploy OrientDB on it.
-- Create and Run a Jupyter Notebook in DSX.
+- Create and Run a Jupyter Notebook in IBM DSX.
 - Run OrientDB queries using PyOrient module in IBM DSX.
 - Visualise the OrientDB result in OrientDB Studio.